 There's only one real rule when it comes to budgeting for your wedding ‐‐ plan only for the type of wedding you can realistically afford.
 The time has come.
 Sit…

-Looking for a venue discount or custom package at a lower price?
-It’s all about negotiation.
-If you’d love to secure a discount with your wedding venue but don’t know where to start, here’s my guide to how, when and what to ask your chosen wedding venue, to get the price you want to pay.
+If you’d love to secure a lower price but don’t know where to start, here’s my guide on how to negotiate a discount with your venue to get the price you want to pay.

 Not every wedding venue will be able to offer a discount, but there are some who are only too happy to negotiate as they’d simply rather have the booking than an empty venue, especially during times when there are fewer weddings on the horizon.